-Orbán said that Salvini was a hero for his antiimmigration stance and that the Warsaw-Rome axis will be 155 one of the most wonderful developments.
-These two statements prove that a project linking the main European 156 right-wing populist parties is already ongoing.
-At last, it must be recognized that Orbán takes some policies to 157 please the people.
-For example, "both parents have the right to claim extra paid leave based on the number of 158 children they have, which amounts to two days for one child, four days for two children, and six days for three or 159 more children" 7 Poland, under the government of the populist PiS, ranks 54 th in 2018 with a 6.67 score, and the 160 161 political culture is negative -4.38.
-Like Hungary, lives a democracy backlash, as the index 7.12 in 2011 and 7.09 in 162 2015. evaluation made both by the Human Rights Watch report.
-In Poland, St?pi?ska et al. (2016) questioned if the country was facing a fourth wave of populism, as populist actors became communicators.
-Three years 163 later, the answer is positive.
-Besides, nobody must forget that "populism's roots in Poland are embedded in the 164 country's history, culture, and economic and social structures", and that the "moralizing discourse is bolstered 165 by the strong institutional position of the Catholic Church and media organizations like Radio Maryja".
-It is 166 a conservative vision because "the Church and right-wing populists share a defense of the patriarchal family, a 167 rigid moral order, and an ethnocentric concentration on the nation, including the roles that the people and their traditions play within it" (p.
+Orbán said that Salvini was a hero for his antiimmigration stance and that the Warsaw-Rome axis will be one of the most wonderful developments.
+These two statements prove that a project linking the main European right-wing populist parties is already ongoing.
+At last, it must be recognized that Orbán takes some policies to please the people.
+For example, "both parents have the right to claim extra paid leave based on the number of children they have, which amounts to two days for one child, four days for two children, and six days for three or more children".

+In Poland, Stępińska et al. (2016) questioned if the country was facing a fourth wave of populism, as populist actors became communicators.
+Three years later, the answer is positive.
+Besides, nobody must forget that "populism's roots in Poland are embedded in the country's history, culture, and economic and social structures", and that the "moralizing discourse is bolstered by the strong institutional position of the Catholic Church and media organizations like Radio Maryja".
+It is a conservative vision because "the Church and right-wing populists share a defense of the patriarchal family, a rigid moral order, and an ethnocentric concentration on the nation, including the roles that the people and their traditions play within it" (p.
 4).

-The prevalence of such model explains the social rejection of immigrants, mainly if they come from 170 Africa.
+The prevalence of such model explains the social rejection of immigrants, mainly if they come from Africa.
 In Warsaw, during the demonstrations, people chanted a racist slogan: "Pure Poland.
-White 171 That slogan shows the ambition of the right-wing populism: "it is crystal-clear who is "one 172 Poland". of us" and who is not, there is no muddle and no cause for confusion" (Bauman, 2001, p.
-173 12).8 and by Freedom House are damning.
-In the first, PiS is charged of eroding checks and balances due to 174 its interference "with the independence of the judiciary and the administration of justice".
-Moreover, the 175 report accuses PiS of undermining freedom of expression, as it controls "public media".
-The title of the 176 second report ??
-7 Available in is "Hostile Takeover.
-How Law and Justice Captured Poland's Courts", 177 and it proves the politicization of justice, as PiS "enjoys direct control over the Constitutional Tribunal 178 and the National Council of the Judiciary (the body that https://wtsklient.hu/en/2019/03/05/familybenefits/.
-179 8 Available in https://www.hrw.org/report/2017/10/24/eroding-checksand-balances/rule-law-and-human-rights-180 under-attack-poland.
-9 Available in https://freedomhouse.org/report/special-reports/hostiletakeover-how-law-181 appoints Polish judges) and is set to take control of the Supreme Court".
+White Poland".
+That slogan shows the ambition of the right-wing populism: "it is crystal-clear who is "one of us" and who is not, there is no muddle and no cause for confusion" (Bauman, 2001, p.
+12).

+Poland, under the government of the populist PiS, ranks 54th in 2018 with a 6.67 score, and the political culture is negative - 4.38.
+Like Hungary, Poland lives a democracy backlash, as the index was 7.12 in 2011 and 7.09 in 2015.
+The evaluation made both by the Human Rights Watch report8 and by Freedom House are damning.
+In the first, PiS is charged of eroding checks and balances due to its interference "with the independence of the judiciary and the administration of justice".
+Moreover, the report accuses PiS of undermining freedom of expression, as it controls "public media".
+The title of the second report9 is "Hostile Takeover.
+How Law and Justice Captured Poland's Courts", and it proves the politicization of justice, as PiS "enjoys direct control over the Constitutional Tribunal and the National Council of the Judiciary (the body that appoints Polish judges) and is set to take control of the Supreme Court".